mpcarr/vpx-glf/docs/installing.md

 #### GLF Game Timer

-Add a timer object to your vpx table called Glf_GameTimer.
+Add a timer object added to your vpx table called Glf_GameTimer.
 Set it to Enabled with an Interval of -1ms.

 #### GLF Table Collection